Fueling Your Run with Whole Foods: Does it Work?

-Do we fuel our runs and races with the clean, whole plant-based foods, which we can rely on to go down easy and sound appealing?
+Do we center our workout nutrition around clean, whole plant-based foods, which we can rely on to go down easy and sound appealing?

 Or should we utilize the processed, artificially flavored, lab crafted goos and gummies engineered specifically for performance?

 And more importantly, are we placing ourselves at a disadvantage if we don’t rely on energy products?

 As the world of endurance sports has exploded over the past few decades, so too has the market for sports fueling products.
 But the draw to fuel with natural, simple foods will always remain.